sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 Next we will setup Snowflake with the information we got from our ``federation metadata xml`` file.
 To make this process easier I suggest formatting your XML file so it's easier to look through.
 I used [VS code](#) and an [xml formatter](#) to accomplish this.

 ### Setup
-Lets open a worksheet in snowflake and enter the code below by entering in the nessery areas from our federation metadata xml file..
+Lets open a worksheet in snowflake and enter the code below by entering in the necessary areas from our federation metadata xml file..

 === ":octicons-image-16: Template"